-Great salespeople know that good questions aren’t enough to separate themselves from their competition.
+Great salespeople know that good questions aren’t enough to outsell the competition.
 They ask their questions within a framework of logic that elevates the sales conversation and buyer experience.
 Here’s how you can do it too.

-What does it really take to win more sales over your competition?
+What does it really take to outsell the competition?
 It starts with asking buyers the right questions, but within the right framework.
 In my rookie years as a salesperson, I was a collector of questions (still am), but didn’t know how to ask the right one’s at the right time to move the conversation to a logical conclusion.

 I understood the necessity of asking good questions to uncover a prospects needs, but lacked the insight and experience to weave them together to create a logical pathway for the buyer to explain their situation so I could understand it and provide targeted solutions.
 I was disjointed when asking questions.

 Over years of trial and error and observing stellar salespeople artfully navigate through sales calls, here is the framework that emerged to conduct a needs analysis for both small and large sales opportunities.
 The framework is flexible and can expand or contract depending on the number of follow-up questions required to successfully fulfill the objectives of the sales call.

 Here is the five-question framework superstars use to outsell the competition:

 Frame your questions based on the buyers’ issues to understand their needs and wants and to determine their perceptions of value for a specific solution.

 Seek to find the level of severity.
 It may not be as bad as the buyer says… or it may be worse.
 Ideally, you want metrics to calculate the impact to their business.
 The next question will fill in more variables to the equation.

 3. Consequence – How is this affecting ________________?